 What I didn’t realize at the time was the real power behind this idea.
 JIT forces your entire supply and production line to run at peak performance.
 If one component is delayed, then the whole process shuts down.
 For JIT to work, EVERYTHING has to be optimized.

 I came to really admire this idea when studying the Japanese company Toyota and their philosophies regarding the lean manufacturing process.

 Toyota’s system is a symbiosis of people, parts and processes.
 If one piece of the system is underperforming, the entire system suffers because they have zero latency.
 They don’t carry extra stock and their entire system shuts down if just one machine is broken.

 As you can imagine this is a heck of a lot of pressure, but that’s a good thing.
 It makes every employee a critical component, and thus they value their contribution highly.

 It also makes everyone conscious of their impact on others.
 They collectively work to optimize the entire system, rather than just focus on what they are doing.
-When one person makes an improvement, everyone benefits.
+When one person makes an improvement, everyone experiences the benefit.